chaos-and-order/ProjectAuthor/README.md

 An entirely new market can be dug up from this, due to the uniqueness of the copies.
 Copies can be auctioned off, and users might be interested in paying a premium for certain copies (copy #1 of Fifty Shades of Grey, for example).

 Books are just a single use-case, of course.
-Any kind of digital content(movies, music, artwork) etc. Can be made unique like this.
+Any kind of digital content(movies, music, artwork) etc. can be made unique like this.